Changissnz/nu_merchant_principal/README.md

-Crafting of illusions requires skill, and the desired effects of the illusions tend to elicit the kinds of values that are asymmetric to the input.
+Crafting of illusions requires skill, and the desired effects of the illusions tend to elicit the kinds of values that are non-identical to the input.
 The input to craft illusions is seldom desired by the illusionist to be known, in full principle that includes the details, to the observer.
 In this desire is a prime building block for arguments against